rticommunity/rtiperftest/srcDoc/introduction.rst

    PerfTest Overview Diagram

-As you will see in Section 8, there are several command-line options, including ones to designate whether the application will act as the publisher or subscriber.
+As you will see in :numref:`section-command_line_parameters`, there are several command-line options, including ones to designate whether the application will act as the publisher or subscriber.